 Penzey's and the Spice House

-I have bought from Penzey's numerous times and found them an outstanding source for really excellent spices and herbs.
-They also have several retail outlets, including one near me, in Menlo Park, CA.
+I bought from Penzey's numerous times and found them an outstanding source for really excellent spices and herbs.
+They also have several retail outlets, including one near me, in Menlo Park, CA. Their printed catalog and on-line articles are excellent and full of recipes.

 What to Buy